 - Apps like Facebook and Skype can help seniors stay in contact with distant friends— along with seeing what the grandkids are up to in daily life.

 - Lyft and Uber can help your senior loved one travel around town if you live far away to help provide rides.

 - Online games like Words with Friends can help seniors meet new people without having to leave home.

-While technology is a great way for seniors to connect and stay in touch with people, help them understand internet safety as well.
-By helping your loved one stay active on social media, you can help them avoid isolation even if you are unable to visit often.
+While technology is an excellent way for seniors to connect and stay in touch with people, help them understand internet safety as well, by allowing your loved ones to stay active on social media, you can help them avoid isolation even if you are unable to visit often.